nertzy/node-gemfire/doc/api.md

 ## Cache

-A GemFire cache is an in-memory data store composed of many Regions, which may or may not participate in a cluster.
+A GemFire cache is an in-memory data store composed of many Regions.
 A cache is constructed with an xml configuration file:

 ```javascript
 var gemfire = require('gemfire');